thomhess/ProgWeb2-Ass3/readme.txt

 This site require laravel 5.4 installed to run.

-To get content to view it is necesarry to run the command  "php artisan migrate --seed".
+To get content to view it is necesarry to run the command:  "php artisan migrate --seed".